At left is the first harvest from the yard, largely rhubarb and dandelions.

 - The young leaves are the most tender.
-They have a bite similar to spinach, with the same creamy texture.

 - The young leaves taste the best.
 Older leaves are a little more bland, with a wood flavour.

 - Picking the leaves prevents the plant from going to seed.
 Once the plant goes to seed, it stops producing leaves, and it doesn’t taste as good.
 As a side note, when lamb’s quarters do go to seed they look uncannily similar to amaranth and quinoa… I haven’t done it yet but I’m super curious to know if the seeds could be used as a grain.

 I suppose the above statements apply to most edible perennials that are coming into season.